Photography |

 a small place called Shaw Camera for 20 years, first as a lab tech then

-as lab manager, until it folded in 1995.
 I do not do weddings.
 Most of my work can be described as abstract pictorial.
 Details, landscapes, found compositions.
 I do, obviously, do some color, but my preference remains for black & white.
 The digital age has greatly diminished the range and availability of traditional photographic products.
 Many of the most beautiful papers of the past are gone.
 Kodak no longer makes black & white paper at all.
 But a few smaller companies still do.
 While my production has diminished considerably, I've gotten to the point of being good enough that I need not shoot so much film to get a decent image.
 Below are examples, favorite images.
 I will add to this collection over time.
 At some point I may make prints available for purchase.
 Enjoy. |